kgreenek/vim-ros-ycm/README.md

 version of ROS.

 You only need to run the catkin config command once.
-After that, every time you run `catkin build`, the compilation database files will be updated automtically.
+After that, every time you run `catkin build`, the compilation database files will be updated automatically.

 ## How to use